Emmer Green: Geography

 Caversham forms a suburban conglomeration (continuous area of development) with Emmer Green.
 Emmer Green is bordered by the extensive nature reserve at Clayfield Copse and Blackhouse Woods and also by the tip of the Chiltern Hills at Bugs Bottom (also known as Hemdean Bottom).
 There is a cycle path to Wallingford and access to Balmore Walk which overlooks Caversham, with views as far as the Madejski Stadium wind turbine.

 Together with Caversham the area is green-buffered by sports fields, agricultural fields or woodland to the north with Rotherfield Peppard and the west with Mapledurham.
 Altogether the conglomeration forms three wards, i.e. approximately a fifth of the borough of Reading in terms of population however a higher proportion of the land.

+Government

+The neighbourhood of Emmer Green forms part of the Borough of Reading, administered by Reading Borough Council.
+It is split between Emmer Green ward, which contains most of the neighbourhood, and Caversham Heights ward, which contains the western-most section, around Highdown School.
+Emmer Green ward also includes Caversham Park Village and housing on both sides of the Henley Road that are not normally considered part of the Emmer Green neighbourhood.
+The whole of the neighbourhood lies within the Reading Central parliamentary constituency.

 Education

 There are two primary schools, Emmer Green Primary School and The Hill Primary which is situated between Emmer Green and Caversham, and the comprehensive Highdown School and Sixth Form Centre which was rated as outstanding by Ofsted in 2010.